ThomasApplewhite/LexGame/Documentation/Phone/AppSlates/TextMessegeAppSlate/ConversationEntry.md

 last_displayed_chunk_index: The index of most recent conversation partner message from this conversation.
 This is used to 'fast forward' the ConversationAppSlate to the last displayed conversation piece whenever it gets opened.

+display_next_chunk_index: Whether or not the index after _last_displayed_chunk_index_ should be displayed along with the chunk that _last_displayed_chunk_index_ represents.
+This covers the case where the FirstPush timer for a convo_chunk occurs while the conversation is inactive.

 ### Child Nodes
 FirstPushTimer: Pre-generated one-shot timer for the first notification a conversation piece always sends.